 This course incorporates hands-on learning experiences into portfolio assessments.
-Students will implement the technical and creative competencies mastered along the program combined with new brain-based strategies to demonstrate their ability to design and execute an effective media campaign.
-Focusing on their personal brand from previous portfolio courses, students will leverage new media formats by deciding how to deliver their content.
-Students will exercise the diverse proficiencies gained throughout the portfolio series to support their successful transition from the academic environment to a professional arena.
+Students will implement the technical and creative competencies mastered during the program.
+Focusing on their personal brand from previous portfolio courses, students will leverage new media formats and deliver their content in a professional way.
+Students will exercise the diverse skills gained throughout the portfolio series to support their successful transition from the academic environment to a professional arena.